Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 • Our imputation accuracy averages ~99.7%

-• This means that nearly all imputed genetic variants match what is seen in full genome sequencing
+• This means nearly all imputed genetic variants match what is seen in full genome sequencing

 • Accuracy is highest when using our own DNA kit